-Megan Nanney (Maggie) (she/her pronouns) is a doctoral student in the Department of Sociology and Women’s & Gender Studies at Virginia Tech.
-She graduated with her master’s degree in Sociology from Virginia Tech in 2015 and bachelor’s (cum laude) from Smith College in Sociology and the Study of Women & Gender in 2013.
+I am a doctoral candidate in the Department of Sociology and Women’s & Gender Studies at Virginia Tech.
+I earned my master’s degree in Sociology from Virginia Tech (2015) and bachelor’s (cum laude) from Smith College in Sociology and the Study of Women & Gender (2013).

 My research agenda centers on organizational diversity and inclusion, particularly regarding gender and sexuality.
 Ultimately, this is a question of inequality–how do institutions and communities, despite efforts of being inclusive, reproduce inequality in practice?
 As such, I explore this question in three current lines of research related to my primary research areas: transgender and feminist inclusion, gender and craft beer, and intersectional barriers in STEM career pathways.

 My dissertation examines transgender inclusive admissions policies at women’s colleges through a multi-method collaborative ethnography.
 Of particular interest, my research questions how these policies construct exclusive discourses and experiences for non-normative gender expression and embodiment through practice, as complicated by the intersections of race, class, ability, and sexuality.

 I have published research out of this project in Gender & Society (2017, with David Brunsma), and chapters in Advances in Gender Research (2017), Intersectionality and Higher Education (2019), and Rethinking LGBTQIA Students in Collegiate Experiences (2019, with Z Nicolazzo and Kari Dockendorff) and forthcoming in the review journal Sociology Compass.
 This work is supported by the National Science Foundation Doctoral Dissertation Improvement Grant and the National Academy of Education/Spencer Foundation Dissertation Fellowship.